 Primary Considerations for Support Determinations

-Having all the necessary information ready will help the court determine an amount of child support that will help ensure the child receives everything that he or she needs.
+Having all the necessary information ready will help the court determine the amount of child support and make the process of determining any child support arrangement move forward far more quickly.

 California Guidelines for Calculating Child Support

-Only in very limited situations can the judge order an amount other than that calculated by the guidelines above.
-See Child Support Calculation Questionnaire and Child Support Calculators: Are They Accurate? to learn more.
+Keep in mind that it's only in very limited situations that a judge can order an amount other than that calculated by the guidelines above.

 Consulting with a local family law attorney may be helpful for anyone with specific questions about California child support calculations.